astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 STUDENT.
 Right.
 So let's see, what else can we do?
 How about adding tuples to our language?
 Can we use something like a polymorphic list?

 ADVISOR.
-Sure, \lamprolog has polymorphic types and higher-order predicates:
+Sure, λProlog has polymorphic types and higher-order predicates:

 ```
 list : type -> type.